 In 2020, the world watched various sectors grappling with pandemic impacts.
 While some leaders downplayed the severity of the virus with severe consequences, many moved heaven and hell to cope with the extraordinary challenges this deadly virus brought upon.
 Kjetil Istad, Senior Advisor at Ignite Procurement, is one such leader who effortlessly and admirably managed the hospital procurement for Norway in the face of COVID-19.

-It is no secret that of all the sectors, the COVID-19 pandemic has hit healthcare the hardest.
+It's no secret that of all the sectors, the COVID-19 pandemic has hit healthcare the hardest.
 At a time like this, making sure the processes function effectively and sourcing the equipment and materials needed for healthcare management is arduous.
-But as it is said, there is no instruction manual that you can replicate as a solution to your problem.
-So, let us learn from Istad how he managed to keep his organization's system up and running through the shock of COVID-19.
+But as it's said, there's no instruction manual that you can replicate as a solution to your problem.
+So, let's learn from Istad how he managed to keep his organization's system up and running through the shock of COVID-19.

 Throughout the breakout, the demands were enormous and often critical.
 The ripple effects of an overwhelmed supply chain were apparent across Europe.
 When asked what helped you pass the crucial test of COVID in such a complex scenario, Istad stated,